-- Irrigation Method-Employing an irrigation water distribution technique or technology that has demonstrated greater efficiency (e.g. converting gravity flood irrigation to a center pivot or underground drip tape). - Converting high pressure impact sprinklers to low pressure impacts under center pivot irrigation. - Soil Moisture Monitors-Using soil moisture monitor output to set the schedule and amount of irrigation water applied. - C. Good Irrigation Practice The Application of adequate water in an acceptable manner, at the proper times, to allow production of a normal crop which is often identified as the approved APH yield for crops. - D. Irrigation Equipment and Facilities The physical resources, other than water, used to regulate the flow of water from a water source to the acreage.
-This includes pumps, valves, sprinkler heads, and other control devices.
-It also includes pipes or pipelines which: (1) are under the control of the insured or (2) routinely deliver water only to acreage which is owned or operated by the insured.
-A center pivot system is considered irrigation equipment and facilities. - E. Irrigation Water Supply The water source and means for supplying irrigation water, not including equipment or facilities.
-This includes the water source and dams, canals, ditches, pipelines, etc., which contain the water for movement from the water source to the acreage that: (1) are not under the control of the insured; or (2) routinely deliver water to acreage in addition to that which is owned or operated by the insured. - F. Reasonable Expectation of Adequate Water The insured had no reason to know at the time coverage began the amount of irrigation water may be limited or reduced.
-No reasonable expectation exists if the insured knew, or had reason to know, the amount of irrigation water may be reduced before coverage begins. - G. Water Source The source from which water is made available.
+- Irrigation Method Employing an irrigation water distribution technique or technology that has demonstrated greater efficiency (e.g. converting gravity flood irrigation to a center pivot or underground drip tape). - Converting high pressure impact sprinklers to low pressure impacts under center pivot irrigation. - Soil Moisture Monitors Using soil moisture monitor output to set the schedule and amount of irrigation water applied.

+Good Irrigation Practice - The application of adequate water in an acceptable manner, at the proper times, to allow production of a normal crop which is often identified as the approved yield for crops.

+Irrigation Equipment and Facilities - The physical resources, other than water, used to regulate the flow of water from a water source to the acreage.
+This includes pumps, valves, sprinkler heads and other control devices.
+It also includes pipes or pipelines which: (1) are under the control of the insured; or (2) routinely deliver water only to acreage which is owned or operated by the insured.
+A center pivot system is considered irrigation equipment and facilities.

+Irrigation Water Supply - The water source and means for supplying irrigation water, not including equipment or facilities.
+This includes the water source and dams, canals, ditches, pipelines, etc., which contain the water for movement from the source to the acreage that: (1) are not under the control of the insured; or (2) routinely deliver water to acreage in addition to that which is owned or operated by the insured.

+Reasonable Expectation of Adequate Water - The insured had no reason to know at the time coverage began the amount of irrigation water may be limited or reduced.
+No reasonable expectation exists if the insured knew, or had reason to know, the amount of irrigation water may be reduced before coverage begins.

+Water Source - The source from which water is made available.
 This includes wells, lakes, reservoirs, streams, aquifers, etc.

-2. REQUIREMENTS

-For planted or perennial acreage to be insured under and irrigated practice, the insured must:
+Requirements - For planted or perennial acreage to be insured under an irrigated practice, the insured must:

-- A. Be able to document and demonstrate that there is a reasonable expectation of adequate water (see Subpara.
-C); - B. Be able to document and demonstrate good irrigation practices; - C. Be able to demonstrate that they have adequate irrigation equipment and facilities; - D. Provide verifiable documentation to their AIP by the ARD that the irrigation water supply has replenished after a failure of the irrigation water supply prevented the insured from planting or the insured had a failure of irrigation water supply; and - E. Keep separate production records for acreage insured under an irrigated practice from acreage insured under a practice other than irrigated (or with no practice applicable) and uninsured acreage.
+- be able to document and demonstrate that there is a reasonable expectation of adequate water (refer to section Determination of Reasonable Expectation of Adequate Water); - · be able to document and demonstrate good irrigation practices; - be able to demonstrate that they have adequate irrigation equipment and facilities; - provide verifiable documentation to their AIP by the ARD that the irrigation water supply has replenished after a failure of the irrigation water supply prevented the insured from planting or the insured had a failure of irrigation water supply; and - keep separate production records for acreage insured under an irrigated practice from acreage insured under a practice other than irrigated (or with no practice applicable) and uninsured acreage.